 Here in v.
 9, our author comments about how this "man separated from God" arrangement, with its path to the holy places curtained off, was symbolic of the "present time."
 The main idea is that those sacrifices offered under the old covenant were made following purely "external regulations."
 While physical rituals could temporarily soothe a participant's conscience (1 Peter 3:21), they couldn't possibly "clear the conscience" of worshipers.
 In order to make complete and successful cleansing, something more than external rituals and applications was required.

 To be clear, we've been told, "the gifts and sacrifices being offered were not able to clear the conscience of the worshiper."
 In other words, no perfection or remission of sins was attained in this process.
 Note the fascinating declaration in v.
 10 regarding the appropriate time for the termination of those sacrifices made in that Old Testament tabernacle when it was specified, "until the time of the new order."
 The Greek word used for "new order" (diorthosis) is used in the New Testament only here; it means "to set straight."
-That likely refers to the moment the new covenant took effect with the sacrificial death of Jesus Christ on the cross ans finally set things straight.
+That likely refers to the moment the new covenant took effect with the sacrificial death of Jesus Christ on the cross and finally set things straight.

-Under this old system, gifts and sacrifices couldn’t effectively get to the heart of the matter and was unable to alleviate people's consciences when they were limited to matters of ritual and behavior.
+Under this old system, gifts and sacrifices couldn’t effectively get to the heart of the matter and were unable to alleviate people's consciences when they were limited to matters of ritual and behavior.
 Essentially, the old system of sacrifice was a temporary arrangement lasting only until a complete overhaul would be made.

 Aquinas asks and answers this question: "Why did the sacrificial rituals not cleanse the conscience?
 Because they consisted only in food and drink.
 What is altogether corporeal does not cleanse the soul because it does not act on the soul and can't cleanse the conscience… The Apostle calls those ceremonies regulations for the body, i.e., fleshly; they pertained only to bodily cleanness, and there was no spiritual power in them."

-Clearly, the ultimate purpose of the old covenant that externally regulated sacrifices was merely ceremonial, able only to relieve worshipers' consciences until God introduced his new covenant through Lord Jesus' priesthood.
+Clearly, the ultimate purpose of the old covenant tha regulated sacrifices externally was merely ceremonial, able only to relieve worshipers' consciences until God introduced his new covenant through Lord Jesus' priesthood.
 Throughout "Hebrews" we're shown that God never intended to keep the old covenant perpetually.
 He instead distinctly promised a superior, more complete structure.
 As a result, the old covenant's imperfect external rituals were replaced by a perfect, dedicated, productive salvation opportunity, which only Jesus Christ, "in the new order," had the capacity to offer his people.